She was born on a farm near Garden Plain, Kan., on Jan. 13, 1914, the fourth of 11 children of Peter and Elizabeth (Stuhlsatz) May.

 She was preceded in death by her parents, an infant brother who died at birth, and her other siblings Jacob, Elizabeth, Aloysius, Nicholas, Carl, Marie, Clara, Peter, and Francis.
 She is survived by nieces, nephews, great-nieces, great-nephews, and her ASC community.

-A wake service Oct.
-2 and funeral Mass Oct.
+A wake service on Oct.
+2 and a funeral Mass on Oct.
 3 were held at the Wichita Center.
 She was buried in the community cemetery.